danklotz/openNotes/micro-reviews.md

 - **C**
 - [Café Society](https://www.imdb.com/title/tt4513674/?ref_=nm_flmg_dr_5).
 This movie is also a mixed bag for me.
 I enjoy the premise, the style and the humor, but I did not enjoy it that much.
 Maybe its to rushed?
+- [Challengers](https://www.imdb.com/title/tt16426418/?ref_=nv_sr_srsg_0_tt_8_nm_0_in_0_q_challengers).
+This is a good movie.
+I do not care about tennis at all, but that does not matter.
+The female lead has kind of a bad chemistry with the two male leads, but the movie is constructed in such a way that it makes it even better.
 - [Charlie’s Angels](https://www.imdb.com/title/tt5033998/?ref_=nm_flmg_t_11_act).
 Big waste of time.
 - [China Town](https://www.imdb.com/title/tt0071315/?ref_=nm_knf_t_2).
 I saw this movie by coincidence, without knowing anything about it before hand.
 And boy, that was a cool experience --- such a good movie.
 - [The Climb](https://www.imdb.com/title/tt8637440/?ref_=nv_sr_srsg_2_tt_8_nm_0_q_the%2520climb).
 I loved the start, did not like the main movie, and found the end ok.
 Overall: Interesting movie.